-Seyferth Blumenthal & Harris LLP (SBH) congratulates member Charlie Harris on being recognized as a Legal Champion in Missouri Lawyers Weekly’s 2019 Missouri Lawyers Awards.
+Seyferth Blumenthal & Harris LLC (SBH) congratulates member Charlie Harris on being recognized as a Legal Champion in Missouri Lawyers Weekly’s 2019 Missouri Lawyers Awards.
 He was honored during a ceremony Friday, Jan.
 25 in St. Louis.

 The Missouri Lawyers Awards honor attorneys who made an impact in the prior year.
 The Legal Champion awards are given to plaintiffs’ or defense lawyers, not based on the size of verdicts, but the importance of the principle or policy at stake.